 Reading aloud to children has clear cognitive benefits.
 When a child is being read to, the part of his/her brain that processes visual imagery, story comprehension, and word meaning, improves significantly.

 Young children learn a great deal when books are read aloud to them.
-They learn empathy.
-They learn different types of conflicts.
-They learn strategies to resolve such conflicts.
-And they learn to understand what characters in the book are going through.
+They’ll learn empathy.
+They’ll learn different types of conflicts.
+They’ll learn strategies to resolve such conflicts.
+They’ll learn to understand what characters in the book are going through.
 Be it fear, anger, or humility.

-They also learn how to use their imagination and view situations from various perspectives.
-They learn how such stories can be understood from different viewpoints.
+They’ll learn how to use their imagination and view situations from various perspectives.
+They’ll learn how such stories can be understood from different viewpoints.

 There are several ways parents can do to help nurture a lifelong love of reading in children.
 Acting as a role model and reading in front of them is one of them.
 Knowing the right things to do during reading aloud – small actions that can provide a big boost to their reading skills later on is just as crucial.